Companies Law Compliance - UAE

-The new Commercial Companies Law was enacted as Federal Law No. 2 of 2015.
-It gave existing companies until 1 July 2016 to achieve compliance with its terms.
+Once the new Commercial Companies Law was enacted as Federal Law No. 2 it gave existing companies time to achieve compliance with its terms.
 Article 374 provides that a further one-year extension could be granted by Resolution of the Cabinet, and such an extension was in fact granted.
 Article 374 also provides that a company that fails to achieve compliance shall be deemed dissolved.

 Many companies set about amending their constitutive documents (Contracts of Establishment for limited liability companies and Memoranda and Articles of Association for joint stock companies) to achieve compliance with the new requirements.
 Shareholders of limited liability companies were assisted somewhat by Ministerial Resolution No. 272 of 2016, which specified which provisions of the Commercial Companies Law on joint stock companies would also apply to limited liability companies.

 A new resolution of the Minister of Economy, Ministerial Resolution No. 694 of 2016, now provides further relief.
 It states that Contracts of Establishment of existing limited liability companies that are not amended by the deadline shall be deemed amended to the extent necessary to achieve compliance.
 One could question whether the Commercial Companies Law gave the Ministry the power to grant this relief from compliance.
 Executive measures cannot modify legislative measures absent enabling legislation.
 Nevertheless, the practical result is that such companies no longer face the prospect of dissolution, fines or other sanctions for failure to comply.

 The new measure applies to general partnerships and limited partnerships as well as limited liability companies.
 It does not apply to the other forms of companies that exist under the Commercial Companies Law, the private joint stock company and the public joint stock company.